Your no-claims discount tool

 Can I transfer my no-claims bonus?

 Yes, if you’re moving to a new car insurance provider and you’ve accrued a no-claims discount with your current insurer, you may be able to transfer this across.
-Most insurers generally speaking will allow you to transfer your bonus, but they’ll likely vary in terms of how many years they’ll honour.
+Most insurers will allow you to transfer your bonus, but how many years they’ll honour may vary.

-You’ll need to contact your old insurer to get proof of your discount, usually via a letter for your new insurer.
+You’ll need to contact your old insurer to get proof of your discount, usually via a letter for your new insurer or you may be able to use your renewal notice.

 How long does a no-claims bonus last?